fewlinesco/connect-js/management/README.md

 ### markIdentityAsPrimary

-Used to retrieve mark an Identity as `primary`.
+Used to mark an Identity as `primary`.
 Will set the previous primary identity as non primary.
 The function returns the Identity.
 Refer to the [Identity section](#Identities) to understand the returned data structure.

 ```ts